Lagrangian chaos for the 2D Navier-Stokes equations driven by mildly degenerate noise: Introduction

 \subsection{Background and motivations}

-The stochastic two-dimensional incompressible Navier–Stokes equations, defined on a periodic domain, serves an approximation for three-dimensional turbulence in thin domains or as a simplified model of the three-dimensional Navier-Stokes equations.
-Consequently, this system is widely recognized in mathematics, physics, and engineering as an important fluid model for studying the statistical properties of randomly forced turbulence (see reference \cite{turbulence} and the references therein).
+The stochastic 2D incompressible Navier–Stokes equations on a periodic domain serve as an approximation for three-dimensional turbulence in thin domains or as a simplified model of the 3D Navier-Stokes equations.
+Accordingly, this system is a standard model for the statistical study of randomly forced turbulence (see reference \cite{turbulence} and the references therein).
 To characterize the long-time behavior of fluids under random perturbations, the theory of ergodicity and mixing for stochastic Navier–Stokes equations has been relatively well developed (see \cite{JFA-12,JFA-41,JFA-42,JFA-45,JFA-69,JFA-87,HM06,HM11a} and references therein).
 However, ergodicity and mixing represent only the starting point of research in statistical fluid mechanics.
 To gain a deeper understanding of the nature of turbulence, further studies from other perspectives are still required.